M3DZIK/go-pingbot/README.md

 ## ⚙️ Configurate

-* Complete .env according to .env.schema
+* Complete .env according to schema.env
 * And fill in config.toml according to config.schema.toml

 ## 🔧 Run